[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

-On any spiritual path, we face our hardest moments with that path when a crisis comes along—when we are faced with awful circumstances, terrible dilemmas, and unanswerable questions.
+With any spiritual path, we face our hardest moments when a crisis comes along—when we are faced with awful circumstances, terrible dilemmas, and unanswerable questions.
 At these times, we may expect a number of things from our path in order to support us through a difficult time.
-We probably expect the wisdom of its teachings to comfort us—to provide answers that help us understand and make sense of the difficulty we're facing.
+We probably expect the wisdom of its teachings to comfort us—to provide answers that help us understand and make sense of the difficulty we’re facing.
 We may expect to receive our own direct guidance about the situation.
-Many spiritual paths, A Course in Miracles included, teach us to turn inwards to a source of wisdom and inspiration that is within us.
-If we are part of a group, we may also expect to receive words and acts of kindness and comfort from those we share our path with.
+Many spiritual paths, the Course included, teach us to turn inwards to a source of wisdom and inspiration that is within us.
+If we are part of a group, we may also expect to receive words and acts of kindness and comfort from those who share our path with us.

 This truly is the branching of the road.
-We've traveled along our path a certain distance, but now we've reached a point at which we are forced to make a decision of allegiance.
+We’ve traveled along our path a certain distance, but now we’ve reached a point at which we are forced to make a decision of allegiance.
 Until now, the ego has been happily keeping us company on our spiritual journey, making sure its counsel infiltrates our spirit-inspired path.
-We now find ourselves facing a challenge, however, in which that mix just won't work, and we have to make a stark choice: either the ego's way, or the Holy Spirit's.
+We now find ourselves, however, facing a challenge in which that mix just won’t work, and we have to make a stark choice: either the ego’s way, or the Holy Spirit’s.

 At this point, all we want is peace, right?
 Well, no, actually.
 If that really were all we wanted, we would have peace.
 What we have defined as “peace,” however, is usually some specific outcome that we are convinced will bring us the peace that we seek.
 Our cry of “I want peace!” is almost certainly a cry of “I want such-and-such to happen!”
 In other words, we’re yelling at God what strings we want Him to pull on our behalf, or what His peace should look like when it finally shows up.
 This isn’t the Course’s way.
 It says, “But do not make demands, nor point the road to God by which He should appear to you” (W-pI.189.8:6).

-Sometimes our anguish is about being faced with gut-wrenching choices, at which point we naturally want the clear and specific guidance we've been promised.
-I don't know about you, but in these circumstances, my version of the guidance that I need tends to have more to do with five-year-plans and guarantees than it does with a quiet sense of inner knowing about simply the next step to take.
+Sometimes our anguish is about being faced with gut-wrenching choices, at which point we naturally want the clear and specific guidance we’ve been promised.
+I don’t know about you, but in these circumstances, my version of the guidance that I need tends to have more to do with five-year-plans and guarantees than it does with a quiet sense of inner knowing about simply the next step to take.
 How much of our desire for guidance is simply a need for guarantees of happiness?
+How much does our insistence on long-term guidance betray a lack of trust in our Guide?
 How much are we able to let go of these anxious concerns about the future?
 How much are we able to trust that placing our future in the Hands of God literally means that we need not worry about what the future holds?
-"For in God's Hands we rest untroubled, sure that only good can come to us" (W-pI.194.9:2).
+“For in God’s Hands we rest untroubled, sure that only good can come to us” (W-pI.194.9:2).

-When I've been in this place myself, what has been absolutely crucial is a willingness to go past the external problems and a conscious decision to turn inwards, to turn deeper within myself than I am used to.
-Our back is up against the wall, and we think we have completely exhausted our inner resources.
-At this point we either give up and become the victim of our own "weakness," a truly intolerable option, or we simply delve deeper.
+When I’ve been in this place myself, what has been absolutely crucial has been a willingness to go past the external problems and make a conscious decision to turn inwards, to turn deeper within myself than I am used to.
+When our backs are up against the wall, and we think we have completely exhausted our inner resources, we either surrender to our weakness (a truly intolerable option), or we simply delve deeper.
 We know that only being able to grasp hold of the truth will help us, and so we search for it with an earnestness that has been lacking until now.
 This is what the branching of the road is all about.
 It is about turning away from the distractions of the ego, no matter how urgent, distressing, or perplexing they may be, and deepening and strengthening our connection with God, with the ultimate truth, with the truth that resides within.

 You may well have your own form of meditation for turning deeply within that works for you.
 I am going to share my own approach here, in the hopes that some of you may find it useful.
 I am not presenting this as “the way” but merely “a way” to help with this process.